-Sally Hayes - Events and Business Relationships Manager
+Sally Marr - Events and Business Relationships Manager

 Sally was educated in Canterbury at Ellesmere College before heading down to Dunedin, where she completed a Bachelor of Physical Education with a double major in Exercise Prescription and Sport & Leisure Studies at the School of Physical Education at the University of Otago in 2009.
 And in 2010 she completed a Commerce Degree, majoring in Management.